How To Get Rid of Fungus Gnats on Succulents: A Simple Guide

 One of the most effective ways is to buy gnat traps, essentially sticky tape that gnats get stuck on.

-Take a bottle filled with rubbing alcohol (the highest level of concentration) and spray your plants down wherever there’s moist soil or water deposits.
+Take a bottle of rubbing alcohol (the highest concentration level) and spray your plants wherever there’s moist soil or water deposits.

-If you’re worried about killing off any beneficial bacteria in your succulent pots, like I do, make sure not to overdo it with the alcohol.
+If you’re worried about killing off any beneficial bacteria in your succulent pots, as I do, make sure not to overdo it with the alcohol.

 One or two spritzes should do it!